Sales Team Strategy: How Behavior Of Sales Teams Can Be Changed Using Gamification

 These points won’t just help motivate your employees.
 They’ll also help improve the organization’s ability to measure performance and track what members are contributing the most.

-Another effective game design mechanic that translates really well to the sales team is employing a leaderboard.
+Another effective game design mechanic that translates well to the sales team is employing a leaderboard.
 Through a leaderboard, organizations can help generate a healthy sense of competition among their employees.
 When there’s a healthy level of competition in a sales team, the members can push one another to perform better.

 Lastly, the other basic component of an effective gamification strategy is implementing an achievement system.
 Achievements are essentially rewarded that team members will receive on achieving major milestones.
 In addition, they’ll be able to display these milestones on their profile in the form of achievements.